LiamSkirrow/verilogtree/README.md

 Which is based on the very simple Verilog code found at the path `tests/rtl/simple`.

 ### Usage
 To run verilogtree, type `verilogtree -f file.v` or `verilogtree --filelist list-of-files.txt` to display the tree output.
-The supported arguments are...
+The supported arguments (all of which are optional, other than one of `-f` and --`filelist`) are...
 | Argument | Description |
 | -------- | ----------- |
 | `-h`/`--help` | Print out help information |